 To learn more about per-VM backup files, see Per-VM Backup Files

-- If you use the scale-out backup repository, keep in mind that the Delete from disk operation will remove not only the local copy, but also the backups from the Capacity Tier.
+- If you use the scale-out backup repository, keep in mind that the Delete from disk operation will remove the backups not only from the Performance Tier, but also from the Capacity Tier.
+If you want to remove backups from the Performance Tier only, you should move those backups to the Capacity Tier instead.
+For details, see Moving to Capacity Tier.

 To delete backup files from the backup repository, do the following: